deadlydog/deadlydog.github.io/_posts/2023-06-29-Update-your-terminal-prompt-and-font-in-Windows-Terminal-and-VS-Code-and-Visual-Studio.md

 ![Oh My Posh deadlydog theme screenshot](/assets/Posts/Update-your-terminal-prompt-and-font-in-Windows-Terminal-and-VS-Code-and-Visual-Studio/deadlydog-theme-screenshot.png)

+You can see it displays additional helpful information, like the current directory, the current git branch and status, how long it took the last command to complete, and more.

 To use a terminal prompt theme you need to have a font installed that supports all the icons that the theme uses, and then configure your terminal to use that font.

 Even if you do not want to use a prompt theme, you may still want to update your terminal font, so let's see how to do that.